Skip to content

 Breathalyzer Test

 This is perhaps the most well-known DUI test.
-The breathalyzer test typically measures a suspected driver’s blood alcohol content (BAC) by analyzing their breath.
+The breathalyzer test typically measures a suspected driver's blood alcohol content (BAC) by analyzing their breath.
+A high BAC reading can serve as clear evidence of intoxication.
+However, these tests are not always accurate.

 Field Sobriety Tests